Acuant/iOSSDKV11/README.md

 		public let dpi: Int
 		public let isPassport: Bool
 	}

+If the sharpness value is greater than 50, then the image is considered sharp (not blurry).
+If the glare value is 100, then the image does not contain glare.
+If the glare value is 0, then image contains glare.

+Preferably, the image must be sharp and not contain glare to get best results in authentication and data extraction.
+When the image has glare, low sharpness, or both, retry the capture.

+Acuant recommends against modifying and/or compressing the resulting AcuantImage.image before uploading.
+Modifying and/or compressing the AcuantImage.image may negatively affect authentication and data extraction results.

-**Note:**If you are using an independent orchestration layer, then make sure you supply AcuantImage.data not just AcuantImage.image.
+**Note:** If you are using an independent orchestration layer, then make sure you supply AcuantImage.data not just AcuantImage.image.

 ----------
 ### AcuantDocumentProcessing

-After a document image is captured, it can be processed using the following steps.
+After you capture a document image and completed crop, it can be processed using the following steps.

 **Note:** If an upload fails with an error, retry the image upload using a better image.